 Ink Business Unlimited Benefits

 For a card with no annual fee, the Ink Business Unlimited offers business owners a variety of different benefits.
 From travel to purchase protection, here are the best ones.

 The Ink Business Unlimited’s current sign-up bonus is $750 in cash back after spending $7,500 in purchases in the first three months from account opening.
 This is equal to 75,000 Chase Ultimate Rewards points.
 The bonus is worth $750 when redeemed for cash, a statement credit, gift cards, booking travel via Chase, and at the Apple Ultimate Rewards Store.
 For a business card with no annual fee, this is a generous bonus.
 Before signing up, be sure you have at least $7,500 in business expenses in the next three months.

 You also have the option to transfer your bonus points to the Chase Ink Business Preferred, the Chase Sapphire Reserve, or the Chase Sapphire Preferred for even more value.
 The Ink Business Preferred and the Sapphire Preferred both redeem points at 25% more (1.25 cents per point) when booking travel via Chase.
-The Sapphire Preferred also redeems points at 25% more value when using the Pay Yourself Back program and Chase Dining.
+The Sapphire Preferred also redeems points at 25% more value when using the Pay Yourself Back program.
 The Sapphire Reserve redeems points at 50% more value (1.5 cents per point) using those methods.
 Here is how much the 75,000 point bonus is potentially worth when transferring points to one of those cards.

 - Chase Ink Business Preferred – $937.5 (25% more booking travel through Chase)